 But around the world, the regulations are less strict.
 In the US, for example, only 70% of ingredients must be organic to merit an organic label.
 So with a large variance of regulations, how can we be sure that what we are buying is truly organic?
 And given that goods may have to travel thousands of miles to arrive on our supermarket shelves, are there more important questions we should be asking?

-So while it is, in my mind, essential that we should try and consume organic produce as much as possible, for the benefits of our health and our environment, there are other important questions that we should be asking as well.
+So while it is, in my mind, essential that we should try and consume organic produce as much as possible, for the benefits to our environment, there are other important questions that we should be asking as well.
 Is it pesticide free and nutrient dense?
 Does it offer peak flavour and freshness and is it low on food-miles?
 Iit packaging free and sustainable?
-And perhaps most importantly – is it sustainable and better for both my own health and that of the planet?
+And perhaps most importantly – is it sustainable and better for the planet?
 Only by receiving positive responses to these questions can we be sure that we are buying foods that are truly organic.